 You’ve got dog questions, we’ve got dog answers.
 Durham is a seriously dog friendly city.
 The list of spots you can bring your pup along may be longer than the spots you can’t.
-Here’s some dog-friendly hangouts, breweries, restaurants, coffee shops, dog parks, hiking trails, events, and even where to get a pup of your own.
+Here’s the best dog-friendly hangouts, breweries, restaurants, coffee shops, dog parks, hiking trails, events, and even where to get a pup of your own in Durham.

 What are the best dog-friendly hangouts in Durham?